-Happy, knowledgeable fundraisers can achieve amazing things and at SOFII our job is to make sure you feel valued, inspired and supported.
+Happy, knowledgeable fundraisers can achieve amazing things and at SOFII our job is to make sure you feel valued, inspired, and supported.
 So, if 2021 is still getting you down, we want to help.

 SOFII was founded over ten years ago with the purpose to celebrate and support fundraisers.
 Our unofficial motto is that “no fundraiser should ever feel alone.”
 And right now, that sentiment seems more relevant than ever.
-Yet like many small charities the current crisis means we have needed to find new ways to reach the people who rely on us – fundraisers like you.
+Yet like many small charities, the current crisis means we have needed to find new ways to reach the people who rely on us – fundraisers like you.

 So SOFII made our own big, slightly scary pivot!
 In April 2020 we hosted the first virtual edition of our flagship event I Wish I’d Thought of That, aka IWITOT.

 Since 2012, we’ve been running live IWITOT events in London and at conferences around the world.
-The principle is simple: a group of smart fundraisers are given seven minutes each to talk about a fundraising idea they wished they’d thought of.
-Then the audience votes for their favourite, X Factor-style, at the end.
+The principle is simple: a group of smart fundraisers is given seven minutes each to talk about a fundraising idea they wished they’d thought of.
+Then the audience votes for their favorite, X Factor-style, at the end.
 Oh, and the idea cannot be one that the presenting fundraiser was involved with themselves.
 We really do ban egos for the day!
 It’s a fun, light-hearted way of sharing ideas and spreading the love of fundraising.

 There was some trepidation in taking IWITOT online (not least from me, I co-hosted our first attempt).
 Would it still be engaging?
 Would people tune in from their homes?
 As it turns out over 700 people from around the world joined our first virtual fundraising event.
-It was met with rave reviews from fundraisers – with many saying that IWITOT is still their favourite fundraising event of the year.
+It was met with rave reviews from fundraisers – with many saying that IWITOT is still their favorite fundraising event of the year.
 Phew!

 Now it’s your chance to be inspired too.
 You deserve it!

 SOFII is thrilled to be bringing the virtual IWITOT experience to all our friends across the pond for IWITOT: The Americas on Tuesday, January 26, 2021.
-Featuring ten speakers from the US, Canada, South America and Mexico, your peers are ready and waiting to help motivate you when you need it most.
+Featuring ten speakers from the US, Canada, South America, and Mexico, your peers are ready and waiting to help motivate you when you need it most.

 There isn’t much time until the next IWITOT event, so get your ticket to IWITOT: The Americas before it’s too late.
-We know you will come away inspired and uplifted – but don’t take our word for it, check out this example of how one fundraiser turned an IWITOT idea into a money-spinner for their organisation.
+We know you will come away inspired and uplifted – but don’t take our word for it, check out this example of how one fundraiser turned an IWITOT idea into a money-spinner for their organization.